wspurgin/rspec-sidekiq/README.md

 expect(AwesomeJob).to have_enqueued_sidekiq_job('Awesome', true)
 ```

-You can use the built-in args matchers too:
+You can use the built-in RSpec args matchers too:
 ```ruby
 AwesomeJob.perform_async({"something" => "Awesome", "extra" => "stuff"})